cheungkinwong/react-portfolio/README.md

-# 🌤️ Portfolio with Animated Cloud Background and Slide Navigation
+# 🌤️ Portfolio with Animated Clouds and Slide Navigation

 This is a portfolio application built with React and TypeScript.
 It features a cloud-themed animated background, smooth route-based background color transitions,